cornell-chem-7870/lecture_notes/_sources/lecture-08-monte-carlo.md

 4. Calculate the posterior mean by dividing the two approximations.

 This gives a Monte Carlo estimate of the posterior mean.
+However, some caution is required.
+While for small $N$ this may be an efficient way to calculate the posterior mean, for large $N$ we expect the likelihood to be very small unless $\theta$ happens to be close to the true value.
+In this case, the Monte Carlo estimate will have a large variance: most of our samples from $p(\theta)$ will be far from the true value of $\theta$ and will have a negligible likelihood.
+Consequently, the Monte Carlo estimate will be dominated by the few samples that happen to have a large likelihood, and the estimate will be very noisy.